WebAssembly/spec/document/core/valid/instructions.rst

    \end{array}

-We also define an auxiliary function to get number of packed numeric types in a |V128|, *dimension*:
+The following auxiliary function denotes the number of lanes in a vector shape, i.e., its *dimension*:

 .. _aux-dim: